jbearce/new-site/docs/stylesheets.md

 Modifiers are flags on blocks or elements.
 Use them to change appearance or behavior.

-New modifiers should be placed within their parent block or element stylehseet, after the initial ruleset, and named as `{block}--{modifier}`.
+New modifiers should be placed within their parent block or element stylesheet, after the initial ruleset, and named as `{block}--{modifier}`.
 A few examples of this include `menu-list--navigation`, `row--padded-tight`, and `swiper-container--hero`.

 #### Helpers